haraldk/TwelveMonkeys/README.md

 #### SVG

-    read-only support using Batik
+* Read-only support using Batik

 #### WMF

-    limited read-only support using Batik
+* Limited read-only support using Batik

 TODO: Docuemnt other useful stuff in the core package?